p4-team/ctf/2016-04-15-plaid-ctf/crypto_tonnerre/README.md

 ###ENG
 [PL](#pl-version)

-This task consisted of two parts: website vulnerable to SQL injection and server authenticating via `zero knowledge proof protocol`.
+This task consisted of two parts: website vulnerable to SQL injection and server authenticating via `zero knowledge proof protocol` specifically `Secure Remote Password protocol`.

 Using [script](doit.py) we quickly exploited the SQL vulnerability to dump information about the only user stored in database: `username`, `verifier` and `salt` (although we didn't need salt).